CUSTOM BIKE TOUR: Piedmont

 Visit the wine towns of Alba, Asti and Gavi

-DAY 1 – WELCOME TO PIEDMONT
+DAY 1 – BIKE AROUND GAVI

-We’ll meet at the Tortona train station (about an hour south of Milan), then shuttle another hour to Gavi, a white-wine region in the southeast corner of Piedmont.
+Get ready to roll in some of the most gorgeous countryside of Piedmont!
+We meet at the Tortona train station (about an hour south of Milan), then shuttle another hour to Gavi, a white-wine region in the southeast corner of Piedmont.

 After the bikes are fitted, we’ll do a 15-mile warm-up ride before lunch.
 This will be a loop around Gavi, the town from which Gavi di Gavi wine takes it name.
 Here the roads go up and down some wooded hills, past stretches of vineyard and farmland, through the river town of Arquata Scriva, and back to the hotel.